Immune Boosting Elderberry Rose Hip Syrup is perfect for the fall and winter months!

 - 2 ½ cups filtered water

-- For the Ice Bath:
+For Ice Bath

 - Water – cold tap water is fine here, it is not used in the syrup